Calga Aboriginal Cultural Landscape

-Calga Aboriginal Cultural Landscape is a heritage-listed site at Peats Ridge Road, Calga, Central Coast Council, New South Wales, Australia.
+Calga Aboriginal Cultural Landscape is a heritage-listed site at Peats Ridge Road, Calga, in the Central Coast region of New South Wales, Australia.
 It is also known as Calga Aboriginal Women's Site and Calga Aboriginal Sites.
 It was added to the New South Wales State Heritage Register on 1 October 2019.

 History

 The Peats Ridge Songline

 The Calga Aboriginal Cultural Landscape (Calga ACL) is located along the primary ridgeline of Peats Ridge which has been identified as a traditional Aboriginal walking route between the Hawkesbury and the Hunter rivers.
 Aboriginal people commonly followed ridgelines to travel through rough country.
 The route would be used to visit neighbours for trade, to arrange marriage, participate in ceremony or other cultural events.
 Often these routes were understood as shared areas along which "strangers" could travel through another group's lands without causing offence.
 Modern roads in Australia often follow traditional songlines and routes of Aboriginal communities, reflecting how European settlers relied on the knowledge of Aboriginal guides to traverse the country.
 Over time these "explorers" routes became more formalised into roads and highways, as seen with Peats Ridge Road.

 Aboriginal people identify routes such as Peats Ridge as songlines, routes that ancestral beings such as Baiame, Bootha and Daramulan took across the land, the knowledge of which is passed down through oral histories.
 The landscape along the songline is often marked by the actions taken by these ancestral beings in the past, physically expressed through their works such as rock engravings and, also through natural landmarks or features including topography, waterholes and trees.
 These would be interpreted and navigated by knowledge passed down through traditional songs and stories.
-As such, the songline provides a practical and mental map of important travel routes, and is also used to teach people about the Dreaming, the law and about obligations to Country.
+As such, the songline provides a practical and mental map of important travel routes, and is also used to teach people about The Dreaming, the law and about obligations to Country.
 Songlines are still physically travelled as a teaching device for learning about Country, spirituality, ceremony and men's and women's business.
 The physical act of travelling the route and interpreting and responding appropriately to its markers is valued as an important part of the learning process.